Chronic Disease Management

 There are disabled parking spaces to the right of the entrance to the surgery and a number of other parking spaces to the left of the entrance.
 Please do not use the services/staff car park at the rear of the building.

 Access for patients in wheelchairs is by the main entrance.

-There is an overflow car park adjacent to the Balhousie Care Home (left at the roundabout).
+There is an overflow car park adjacent to the Balhousie Care Home (left at the mini roundabout).

 If patients require transport to hospital and are eligible for the patient hospital transport service they should telephone 0300 123 1236 to organise this.
 Unfortunately we cannot do this on behalf of patients, the call handlers go through a series of questions to work out eligibility and organise accordingly.

 If patients require the voluntary hospital car service, they should telephone the surgery to get the co-ordinators number.
 Patients then need to phone them direct and give the appropriate details.